-The Carers (Scotland) Bill was introduced to Parliament in March 2015.
-It covers a range of areas relating to supporting carers, such as Adult Carer Support Plans, Young Carers Statements and Carer Involvement.
-The Bill proposes a number of new duties and requirements, including a duty to support carers, the requirement to prepare a local Carers' Strategy and to involve carers in this.
+The Carers' (Scotland) Bill was introduced to Parliament in March 2015.
+It covered a range of areas relating to supporting carers, such as Adult Carer Support Plans, Young Carers' Statements and Carer Involvement.
+The Bill proposed a number of new duties and requirements, including a duty to support carers, the requirement to prepare a local Carers' Strategy and to involve carers in this.
+It was passed by the Scottish Government in February 2016.